Noel Cook: Career

 He was also known as an Australian cartoonist and artist.
-During his time in Australia he also was art editor at the Daily Telegraph and magazines Bachelor Girl and Australian Women's Weekly.
+During his time in Australia he was art editor at the Daily Telegraph and magazines Bachelor Girl and Australian Women's Weekly.

 After moving to England in 1950 he became art editor for Amalgamated Press, the largest publisher of comics in the UK.
-In later life he turned to painting exhibiting 24 paintings at New Zealand House in London in 1969, followed by other exhibitions.
+In later life he turned to painting exhibiting 24 works at New Zealand House in London in 1969, followed by other exhibitions.
 An exhibition of his comic artwork was held at the Auckland Art Gallery in 1979.
 He died in London in 1981, survived by his wife Irene and son Peter, named after his comic character.

 Cook is notable for creating early science fiction comics.
-His Māori background had less influence on his career than for another Māori cartoonist Harry Dansey.
+His Māori heritage had less influence on his career than for another Māori cartoonist Harry Dansey.